solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

 ### Customer Safety and Regulatory Uncertainty:

 Most mobile app marketplaces, such as the Apple App Store and Google Play Store, have policies that restrict blockchain-related apps.
 Since blockchain is still a relatively new and evolving technology, platforms are cautious about regulatory compliance.
 They often adopt strict guidelines to protect users from potential risks associated with blockchain apps.

 ### In-App Purchases and Platform Fees:

-Another significant challenge arises when using cryptocurrency for in-app purchases.
+Another significant challenge arises when using blockchain transactions for in-app purchases.
 Many platforms impose a transaction fee on purchases made within their apps (ranging from 15% to 30%).
 Payment via the blockchain is often seen as a way to bypass these fees, which is explicitly prohibited by most app stores.
 These platforms prioritize protecting their revenue streams and therefore enforce strict policies against apps that facilitate blockchain payments for in-app purchases.

 > While traditional app stores impose strict policies around blockchain
 > transactions to protect their revenue and comply with regulations, alternative